 Most single-semester college courses are worth 3 credits, or 9 hours of work per week.

-If you’re hoping to graduate in 4 years, you’ll need to average 15 credits a semester (roughly 5 courses).
+If you’re hoping to graduate in 4 years, you’ll need to average 15 credits (roughly 5 courses) a semester.
 By this estimate, that’s 45 hours of work per week!
-(Of course, whether these courses actually take 45 hours to complete everything is up to you.)

-What kinds of credit will I take for a bachelor’s degree?
+What kinds of courses will get me a bachelor’s degree?

 1. General Education Requirements